Program Director: Dr. John Cotton, Ph.D.

 Executive Business Administration

-A specialization in International Business is earned by all students in the Executive M.B.A. program who successfully complete all International Business courses with the grade of B or above.
+A specialization in International Business is earned by all students in the Executive M.B.A. program who successfully complete 12 credits of International Business courses with the grade of B or above.
 These courses are part of the Executive M.B.A. curriculum.
 Additional courses are not required.
+Students who do not achieve the specialization earn the Executive M.B.A. degree without the specialization, pending successful completion of all degree requirements.

 EXBU 6191.
 Teams and Performance.
 1 cr. hr.